7 Ways to Differentiate Your Dental Practice From the Competition

 As a dentist, your likely no stranger to competition.
 How many dentists do you have in your city?
 A dozen?
 A couple dozen?
 The limited pool of patients and the high lifetime value of a patient often make the competition fierce.
 Let's face it, the internet isn't going anywhere and people are spending more time online than ever before.
 Consider this, in a recent survey, 18.4% of people looking for a dentist choose the 1st result.
 And 43.3% of people will choose the dentist with the best reviews.

 And dentist websites are only the tip of the iceberg.
-Your website will act as the hub of your online operation, but from there you can branch out to include a blog, social media, local SEO, paid advertising, and more - all of which help you to optimize, expand your online presence, and get found, which helps you reach your ultimate goal of growing your practice.
+Your website will act as the hub of your online operation, but from there you can branch out to include a blog, dental social media campaign, local SEO, paid advertising, and more - all of which help you to optimize, expand your online presence, and get found, which helps you reach your ultimate goal of growing your practice.

 It might not be very easy to come up with ways to differentiate your dental practice from local competitors.
 But when you focus on outreach efforts and follow up with stellar service, cutting-edge technologies, and systems designed to increase convenience and improve care, you'll definitely impress clients and stand out from the crowd.